 Dental emergencies can happen anytime.
 A dinner leads to a broken filling.
 A fall in the park causes an unexpected chip.
-When you're faced with a damaged tooth or an abscess, it's time to book an emergency dental appointment.
+When you're faced with a damaged tooth or an abscess, it's time to book an emergency dental appointment with our dentist.

 Life is busy.
-If you have a dental emergency, you may be tempted to put your appointment on the backburner until you have more time.
+If you have an emergency, you may be tempted to put your appointment on the back burner until you have more time.
 However, waiting days, weeks, or months to treat the problem can make the issue worse.
-Our office will schedule an appointment as quickly as possible to address the problem before it progresses.
+Our Langley office will schedule an appointment as quickly as possible to address the problem before it progresses.

-It doesn't take long for a dental issue to progress into a more complicated problem.
+It doesn't take long for a dental issue to progress into a more complicated emergency.

 What are Dental Emergencies?